General Grant Information and Eligibility Requirements

 In reviewing grant applications, the Arts Council takes into account all state funds to which an applicant has access or which the applicant has received.
 The Arts Council makes lateral grants to other state government organizations on a limited basis for distinctly innovative projects.

+North Carolina municipalities, schools, and universities are also eligible to receive funding from the North Carolina Arts Council, unless otherwise noted in the guidelines.
 Colleges and universities may receive grants for programs that are community-based or generate area-wide arts involvement.
 Grants may not support the institution’s internal programs.

 Most Arts Council grants provide funds to hire accomplished artists to present or produce their work or to conduct arts programs.
 Projects that involve hiring student artists generally are not eligible for funding directly from the Arts Council.